spncrhrstn/spencerharston.com/src/posts/2024/books-of-2024.md

 * [The Women](https://www.goodreads.com/book/show/127305853-the-women) by Kristin Hannah ⭐
 * [11/22/63](https://www.goodreads.com/book/show/10644930-11-22-63) by Stephen King ⭐
 * [Soonish: Ten Emerging Technologies That'll Improve and/or Ruin Everything](https://www.goodreads.com/book/show/34490192-soonish) by Kelly and Zach Weinersmith
+* 🎧 [The Lord of the Rings: The Fellowship of the Ring](https://www.goodreads.com/book/show/61215351-the-fellowship-of-the-ring) by J.R.R.
+Tolkien ⭐

 ## Didn't Finish
-While there's usually no specific reason why I choose not to finish a book, generally it's some variation of "just couldn't get into it".
+While there's usually no specific reason why I choose not to finish a book, generally it comes down to "just couldn't get into it".

 * [How to Be Perfect: The Correct Answer to Every Moral Question](https://www.goodreads.com/book/show/58484901-how-to-be-perfect) by Michael Schur
 * [A City on Mars](https://www.goodreads.com/book/show/125084292-a-city-on-mars) by Kelly and Zach Weinersmith (waiting on library copy)